Refinitiv/refinitiv-ui/documents/src/pages/elements/calendar.md

 ```
 ::

-For more advance use cases, you can style each cell based on its current state, such as `disabled`, `range` and `selected`, by listening to `before-cell-render` event containing [cell model](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/calendar/types.ts).
+For more advance use cases, you can style each cell based on its current state by listening to `before-cell-render` event.
+Cell state flags, such as `disabled`, `range` and `selected`, are part of [cell model](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/calendar/types.ts) which is included in the `before-cell-render` event.

 ```javascript
 const calendar = document.querySelector('ef-calendar');